Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 With this configuration:

-• Client errors are labeled as WARN.
+• Client errors are mapped to warn.

-• Server errors are labeled as ERROR.
+• Server errors are mapped to error.

 Reducing noise with conditional logging